bojanpopic/developer.joomlatools.com/extensions/logman/plugins/joomlatools-framework.md

 Here we define a controllers array which contains controller/logger pairs.
 Each listed controller will get a loggable behavior attached with its corresponding logger.

 In this case the logger identifier `plg:logman.docman.logger.document` points to the **PlgLogmanDocmanLoggerDocument** class located in the `plugins/logman/docman/logger/document.php` file.
-For consistency, and when creating plugins, we recommend that loggers are placed in a logger folder, even though they could be loaded from anywhere within the plugin directory.
+For consistency, and when creating plugins, we recommend that loggers are placed in a logger directory, even though they could be loaded from anywhere within the plugin directory.

 ##Loggers